w3c/wai-curricula/content/designer/multimedia-and-animations.md

 {% include excol.html type="middle" %}

-Show examples of different types of animations.
-Explain that animations can cause seizures and physical reactions for some people, so designers need to carefully consider the below when designing animations.
+Show examples of moving content, such as animations.
+Explain that moving content can cause seizures and physical reactions to some people.
+Designers need to support pausing, stopping, or hiding any moving content, as well as to use flashing that is below the general flash and red flash ratios where possible.

 #### Learning Outcomes for Topic